-Inadequate housing means kiwi kids are struggling to cope with preventable illnesses instead of thriving like they
+Inadequate housing means many kiwi kids are struggling with preventable illnesses instead of getting the chance to thrive.

 Not all children in Aotearoa have access to a healthy, warm home.
 Too often, too many of our children are going to sleep in homes that are likely to make them sick.
 They may be damp, cold, or overcrowded.

 Without insulation in these homes, our poorest children aren't getting a fair start at life.
 Children are living in houses filled with viral pathogens and bacteria, and are being crippled by sickness such as rheumatic fever, skin infections and respiratory illnesses.
 Every night, 90,000 New Zealand children sleep in homes like this.

 Over 40,000 New Zealand children are admitted to hospital every year due to income poverty and inadequate housing, and the cost of this hospitalisation to the tax system is around $1,500 per patient, per day.

 This is largely because of a lack of regulation around acceptable housing standards.UNICEF NZ is calling on the Government to introduce and enforce a WOF for housing and Provide subsidies to get private housing rentals up to a healthy standard

 New Zealand's waiting list for social housing is currently more than 7,000 people.

 Pacific, Māori and Asian children are significantly more likely than European children to live in crowded housing.